rkendall/reffix/README.md

 ## Command Line Usage

-By default, dep-doc will generate a report of broken module references (`require` and `import` statements) by recursing through all the `.js`, `.jsx`, and `.json` files in the directory in which it is launched.
+By default, refix will generate a report of broken module references (`require` and `import` statements) by recursing through all the `.js`, `.jsx`, and `.json` files in the directory in which it is launched.
 It will then list the broken and corrected paths and prompt you to update the files to fix them.
 Type `y` or just hit `Enter` to make the repairs.
 All reports list absolute paths, but relative paths will be used to update the files.

 ![Command line output](img/example1.png)

 The program can repair only references broken as a result of files being moved.
 It cannot yet handle references broken as a result of files being renamed.
-If a broken reference refers to a filename that is shared by mutliple files in different locations, dep-doc will prompt you to select the correct filepath to use for the corrected reference.
+If a broken reference refers to a filename that is shared by mutliple files in different locations, refix will prompt you to select the correct filepath to use for the corrected reference.

 ![Prompt to choose file](img/example2.png)